deepanshs/mrsimulator/README.md

 - Expand the library of NMR methods.
 We expect to include the following methods

-  - 2D Multi-Quantum Magic Angle Spinning (MQ-MAS),
-  - 2D isotropic/anisotropic sideband correlation spectrum (e.g. PASS and MAT).
+  - 2D isotropic/anisotropic sideband correlation spectrum (e.g. PASS and MAT), and
-  - 2D Dynamic Angle Spinning (DAS), and
   - 2D Magic Angle Flipping (MAF).

 For more information, refer to the